investblog/spintax-domain-manager/README.md

 ### 1.0.12
 - Removed unsupported HostTracker pools and mapped languages to the nearest available regions.

+### 1.0.13
+- Domains missing from Cloudflare are now marked as expired when syncing.

 ### 1.0.8
 - Combined header and navigation into a single line for project pages.